 Net Research and Development Expenses.
-Net research and development expenses were \$11,841,000 during First Quarter 2013 compared to \$10,081,000 in First Quarter 2012, an increase of \$1,760,000, or 17%.
-This increase is primarily driven by additional resources, including personnel, focused on application engineering for new production programs of existing products, development of new products and a program to develop the next generation of seat comfort products using the best ideas and designs of the combined Gentherm and W.E.T. systems.
+Net research and development expenses were \$12,403,000 during Second Quarter 2013 compared to \$10,228,000 in Second Quarter 2012, an increase of \$2,175,000, or 21%.
+This increase is primarily driven by additional resources, including personnel, focused on application engineering for new production programs on existing products, development of new products, start-up costs for the new electronic production facility and a program to develop the next generation of seat comfort products using the best ideas and designs of the combined Gentherm and W.E.T. systems.
 New product development includes automotive heated and cool storage devices, automotive interior thermal management devices, medical thermal management devices, battery thermal management devices and other potential products.